maveric/TIG_Stack/README.md

 # Prereq

-Do not tun as root user if you need to create a normal user with sudo rights and switch to that user.
+Do not run as root user if you need to create a normal user with sudo rights and switch to that user.

 ```
 adduser <username>